eyereece/ml-ai-study-resources/README.md

 # ml-ai-study-resources

 # Introduction
-This is where I post my ML/AI or any data related study and job search resources.
+This is where I post my ML/AI or any data related study, projects, and job search resources starting from complete beginners to more advanced resources.
-This is what I've used to learn and practice ML/AI, it's not in any way a complete list and you may not need to learn every single one of them.
 Feel free to contribute if you would like to add anything that's not included here. 😊

 # Different Types of ML/AI roles and its applications